Representative council

 What do students do in RepCo?

 RepCo meets about once a month.
 There are usually no meetings during the summer.
-At the meetings, topics listed in the following paragraph are discussed and decided on.
-An evening school is arranged before some meetings to discuss the topics of next meeting in more detail.
-Some backgroud information and documents might also be discussed to ensure time for questions and comments.
-Voluntary social ctivities can be also organised from time to time for members of the RepCo.
+The meetings dicuss and decide on the topics listed below.
+An evening school or session is arranged before some meetings to discuss the topics of next meeting in more detail.
+Some background information and documents might also be discussed to ensure time for questions and comments.
+Voluntary social activities can also be occasionally organized for members of the RepCo.

 What difference can I make in the Representative Council?